 - 1 cup fresh blueberries

-- 2. Spread the almonds on a baking sheet and toast until golden, 7 to 8 minutes, stirring once or twice.
-Transfer to a food processor and let cool for a few minutes.
-Add the granulated sugar, flour, and salt to the food processor and blend until the almonds are very finely ground.
+- 2. Spread the almonds on a rimmed baking sheet and toast until golden, 4 to 8 minutes, stirring once or twice.
+(You can do this while the oven is preheating or after it’s come to temperature.
+Just be careful not to let them scorch.)
+Transfer the toasted almonds to a food processor and let cool for a few minutes.
+Add the granulated sugar, flour, and salt to the food processor and pulse until the almonds are very finely ground but not in danger of becoming almond paste.
 Blend in the eggs and egg yolks.
 Add the cream and continue to blend until a smooth batter forms.
-Transfer the batter to a 4-cup measuring cup.
-Cover and refrigerate for 12 hours.
+Transfer the batter to bowl, cover, and refrigerate for 12 hours.

-- 3. Butter the inner sides of six 4-inch-diameter tartlet pans.
+- 3. Generously butter six 4-inch-diameter tartlet pans.
 Arrange the pans on a large heavy baking sheet.
 Divide the blueberries among the prepared tartlet pans.

 - 4. Stir the batter to blend, and then pour it over the blueberries.
 Bake the clafoutis for about 12 minutes, or until the filling rises slightly, is slightly set, and is beginning to brown on top.
-Cool for 5 minutes; then invert them onto a wire cooling rack and remove from the tartlet pans.
+(If your clafoutis are still slightly jiggly after 12 minutes, simply turn off the oven but leave the clafoutis in the oven for up to 5 minutes more.)
+Cool the clafoutis in the pans for 5 minutes and then invert them onto a wire rack and remove the tartlet pans.
+Turn them right side up.

 - Make the blueberry cream